 Q: Should dentists take the Employee Retention Tax Credit?

 A: Many ADA members are likely eligible for the Employee Retention Tax Credit, but it’s complicated and really requires individualized financial discussions with an accountant or advisor to determine eligibility.
-For a more detailed discussion of this tax credit, please look at this previous Q&A in ADA News.
 At the time of this writing, the ADCPA has completed 1,766 Dental ERTC Applications, which resulted in ERTC Tax Credits in the amount of $64,220,000, or approximately $36,000 per dental practice.
 This is great news to the dental profession, for it creates additional working capital for dental practices impacted by the pandemic.
 The ADA’s involvement with the Congress, with respect to the ERTC, makes it so much easier for ADCPA members to file the ERTC credits on their clients’ behalf.